 The CyprusGas2EU project, is a PCI project that ends the energy isolation of an EU Member State and it is essential for the Southern Gas Corridor (SGC).
 The project promoter submitted a request for investment to the Energy Regulators of Cyprus (CERA) and Greece (RAE) on 28 August 2017.
-Following consultations between CERA and RAE, an agreement on the crossborder cost-allocation was reached on 9 October 2017.
+Following consultations between CERA and RAE, an agreement on the cross-border cost-allocation was reached on 9 October 2017.

 The EastMed pipeline project relates to an offshore/onshore natural gas pipeline.
 This PCI's importance is especially focused on creating a direct and permanent connection of newly discovered gas reserves in the Levantine basin (Cyprus and Israel) with European markets, through other diversified routes (such as Poseidon Pipeline and IGI).
 The project is promoted and operated by the Natural Gas Submarine Interconnector Greece-Italy Poseidon S.A.
+The project promoter submitted a request for investment to the Energy Regulators of Cyprus (CERA), Greece (RAEWW) and Italy (ARERA) on 17 May 2023.
+Following consultations between CERA, RAEWW and ARERA an agreement on the cross-border cost-allocation was reached on 26 October 2023.